Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole: Basic dynamical equations

-Fig. (\ref{F10}) represents the density variation and has the following key points: \begin{itemize} \item The fluid density increases by increasing the charge values ($Q=0, 0.5, 1.0$), and curves shifted outward to the bound radius in a strong field. \item The density decreases by increasing the values of ($\beta=1, 2, 3$) in strong field. \item The same behavior is seen in a weak field that is the density increases for increasing $Q$ and decreases for increasing $\beta$. \end{itemize} The mass accretion rate for the strong and weak fields are plotted in Fig. (\ref{F11}), therefore the plots have the following structure: \begin{itemize} \item The maximum accretion rate of strong field occurs for no charge ($Q=0$) between the distance $1.0, 2.05$ (black curve). \item The minimum accretion rate of strong field occurs for charge ($Q=0.75$) between the distance $1.0, 1.4$ (yellow curve). \item The maximum accretion rate of weak field occurs for no charge ($Q=0$) between the distance $1.0, 2.2$ (black curve). \item The minimum accretion rate of weak field occurs for charge ($Q=0.75$) between the distance $1.4, 1.75$ (yellow curve). \end{itemize} In the strong and weak fields, we have noted that for large values of $Q$, the mass accretion rate decreases and the curves are inward to the smaller radii.
+Fig. (\ref{F10}) represents the density variation and has the following key points: \begin{itemize} \item The fluid density decreases by increasing the charge values ($Q=0, 0.5, 1.0$), and curves shifted outward to the bound radius in a strong field. \item The density decreases by increasing the values of ($\beta=1, 2, 3$) and curves shifted inward to the bound radius in strong field. \item In weak field, the density increases for increasing $Q$ and $\beta$. \end{itemize} The mass accretion rate for the strong and weak fields are plotted in Fig. (\ref{F11}), therefore the plots have the following structure: \begin{itemize} \item The maximum accretion rate of strong field occurs for no charge ($Q=0$) and ($\beta=5$) between the distance $1.0, 2.05$ (black curve). \item The minimum accretion rate of strong field occurs for charge ($Q=0.75$) and ($\beta=1$) between the distance $1.0, 1.4$ (yellow curve). \item The maximum accretion rate of weak field occurs for no charge ($Q=0$) and ($\beta=5$) between the distance $1.0, 2.2$ (black curve). \item The minimum accretion rate of weak field occurs for charge ($Q=0.75$) and ($\beta=5$) between the distance $1.4, 1.75$ (yellow curve). \end{itemize} In the strong and weak fields, we have noted that for large values of $Q$, the mass accretion rate decreases and the curves are inward to the smaller radii.
 While for small values of $Q$, the mass accretion rate increases, and the curves are outward to the larger radii.
 The small variation of mass accretion rate occurs all the solution curves pass through the circular disk for the different values of $\beta$.